On a question of Astorg and Boc Thaler: A generalization

-\textbf{Acknowledgements} Zhangchi Chen was supported by NSFC 12501104, the Science and Technology Commission of Shanghai Municipality (Grant No. 22DZ2229014), the Shanghai Sailing Program (Grant No. 24YF2709900), the Shanghai Pujiang Program (Grant No. 24PJA023), the Labex Centre Européen pour les Mathématiques, la Physique et leurs Interactions (Grant No. ANR-11-LABX-0007-01), and the Project Quantization, Singularities, and Holomorphic Dynamics (Grant No. ANR-21-CE40-0016).
-We sincerely thank Matthieu Astorg and Luka Boc Thaler for posing this question and explaining us the ideas in their paper.
-We are grateful to Zhuchao Ji for hosting us in Westlake University and for discussions.
-We thank Charles Favre for hosting the first author at \'Ecole Polytechnique and suggesting us to read Astorg-Thaler's paper.
-We thank Wenxia Li, Xiao Yao and Longtu Yuan for inspiring discussions.
+Zhangchi Chen was supported by National Key R\&D Program of China (No.2025YFA1018300), NSFC (grant number 12501104), the Science and Technology Commission of Shanghai Municipality (Grant No. 22DZ2229014), the Shanghai Sailing Program (Grant No. 24YF2709900), the Shanghai Pujiang Program (Grant No. 24PJA023).
+Zhangchi Chen also acknowledges support from the Labex CEMPI (ANR-11-LABX-0007-01), the project QuaSiDy (ANR-21-CE40-0016) and the CDP C2EMPI (R-CDP-24-004-$C^2$EMPI).
+Weizhe Zheng was supported by the National Natural Science Foundation of China (grant numbers 12125107, 12288201) and the Chinese Academy of Sciences Project for Young Scientists in Basic Research (grant number YSBR-033).

+We sincerely thank Matthieu Astorg and Luka Boc Thaler for proposing this question and for explaining their key ideas from their work.
+We extend our special thanks to Luka Boc Thaler for comments on an early version of our manuscript and for suggesting that we consider Question~\ref{q:BT} in a private conversation.
+We are grateful to Zhuchao Ji for hosting the first and second authors at Westlake University and for discussions.
+We thank Charles Favre for hosting the first author at {\'E}cole Polytechnique and suggesting that we read the paper by Astorg and Boc Thaler.
+We thank Shaoshi Chen, Wenxia Li, Xiao Yao, and Longtu Yuan for inspiring discussions.
+We thank Wenjuan Peng and Fei Yang for sharing their knowledge on dynamical systems.
+We thank Weikun He for the suggestion to consider the packing dimension in Example \ref{ex:thin}.